 - VA Snippets can be used immediately after modification.

-- VA Snippets have greater functionality, and functionality is consistent across all IDEs.
+- VA Snippets have greater functionality, and functionality is consistent across all versions of the IDE.

 - VA Snippets can be created and modified from their points of use.
 No external editor or file management is required.